-The Accounts Payable Officer is responsible for reviewing the invoices entered to ensure that payments are processed in accordance with these policies.
+The Accounts Payable Officer is responsible for reviewing the invoices entered to ensure that payments are processed following these policies.

 The Accounts Payable Officer is responsible for:

 - processing payments promptly to take advantage of earned discounts - generating cheques and processing Electronic Funds Transfers (EFT) - controlling the blank cheque stock.